pmjs/pmjs/README.md

 pmjs
 ====

-to play with various js libraries
+to play with various js libraries & more